rdkcentral/ThunderNanoServices/RemoteControl/RemoteControlPlugin.md

 <a name="method.delete"></a>
 ## *delete <sup>method</sup>*

-Deletes the key code from map.
+Deletes a key code from the key map.

 ### Parameters